Patty Hearst: Kidnapping

-SLA member

 Bank robbery

+On April 3, 1974, two months after she had been abducted, Hearst announced on an audiotape released to the media that she had joined the SLA and adopted the name Tania, a tribute to Che Guevara's comrade Tamara Bunke.

 On April 15, 1974, Hearst was recorded on surveillance video wielding an M1 carbine while robbing the Sunset District branch of the Hibernia Bank at 1450 Noriega Street in San Francisco.
 Hearst, identified under her pseudonym of "Tania", yelled, "I'm Tania.
-Up, up, up against the wall, mother fuckers".
+Up, up, up against the wall, motherfuckers!"
 Two men entered the bank while the robbery was occurring and were shot and wounded by the SLA.
 According to testimony at her trial, a witness thought that Hearst had been several paces behind the others when running to the getaway car.

 Attorney General William B. Saxbe said that Hearst was a "common criminal" and "not a reluctant participant" in the bank robbery.
 James L. Browning Jr. said that her participation in the robbery may have been voluntary, contrasting with an earlier comment in which he said that she might have been coerced into taking part.
 The FBI agent heading the investigation said that SLA members were photographed pointing guns at Hearst during the robbery.
 A grand jury indicted her in June 1974 for the robbery.

-Rescue of Harris
+Rescue of Hearst

-On May 16, 1974, the manager at Mel's Sporting Goods in Inglewood, California observed a minor theft by William Harris, who had been shopping with his wife Emily while Hearst waited across the road in a van.
+On May 16, 1974, the manager at Mel's Sporting Goods in Inglewood, California, observed a minor theft by William Harris, who had been shopping with his wife Emily while Hearst waited across the road in a van.
 The manager and an employee followed Harris out and confronted him.
 There was a scuffle and the manager restrained Harris, when a pistol fell out of Harris's waistband.
 Hearst discharged the entire magazine of an automatic carbine into the overhead storefront, causing the manager to dive behind a lightpost.
 He tried to shoot back, but Hearst began aiming closer.